gacheson/cgmapper/README.md

 ## Usage

-cgmapper does only one thing (at which it's pretty good at):
+cgmapper does only **one thing** *(at which it's pretty good at)*:

->Finding and setting the optimal clock speeds, for one or more cards, while writing data to file for later use with `R`
+1. Finding and setting the optimal clock speeds, for one or more cards, while writing data to file for later use with `R`

+cgmapper's GPU identifiers are linked to cgminer.
+If the card you want to use is `GPU 1` in cgminer, it will be `'1'` in cgmapper.

+---

+If you want to specify just one card to use, in clocks.py:

+`card = '1'`

-If you want to specify more than one card, in clocks.py:
+If you want to specify more than one card:

 `card = '0,1,2,..'`

+---

 Each card can have its own core clock range, memory clock range, and core/memory step values or they can have a single value for each that is applied to all: